wilbertcr/fullstack-nanodegree-vm/vagrant/restaurant_menu/README.md

 #Running the app

-Once the app has been installed, you can run it:
+Once the app has been installed, you can restart it like this:

 `$./run_app.sh`